awsdocs/aws-launch-wizard-user-guide/doc_source/how-launch-wizard-sap-works.md

 + Refer to SAP installation documents to ensure that operating system prerequisites are in place so that Launch Wizard deployments do not fail\.
 + Launch Wizard accesses standard repositories provided by OS vendors\.
 Do not block access to them\.
 + Deployments by Launch Wizard use OS utilities and programs, such as zipper, yum, grep, printf, awk, sed, autofs, python, saptune, and tuned\-profiles in the deployment script to configure SAP application and database servers\.
 We recommend that you do not delete standard utilities\.

+### Specify private IP address<a name="launch-wizard-sap-private-ip"></a>

+You can specify available IP addresses that are already approved by your internal security and governance for each Amazon EC2 instance in your SAP deployment\.
+The SAP environment is accessible as soon as the deployment is successful\.

+Launch Wizard, by default, auto\-selects available IP addresses when a custom IP address is not provided\.

+When specifying a custom IP address, verify that it is within the range of the subnet of the instance that you are deploying\.

 ### Configuration settings<a name="launch-wizard-sap-config"></a>